nirui/sshwifty/README.md

 you need to first download the source code, build it locally, then try to deploy it.

-The `npm run build` will build all static files, then automatically call `go generate ./...` to bind those static files directly into program source code.
+The `npm run generate` will generate all static files, then automatically call `go generate ./...` to bind those static files directly into program source code.
 You need those generated source code to get application to function.
 Also because of this, directly call `go build .` on the newly downloaded souce code